 - Vaniqa is for use on the face only, as it has not been proven effective on other areas.

-- There is no other licensed UK licenses non-hormone cream available to treat excess facial hair in women.
+- There are no other UK licenced non-hormone creams available to treat excess facial hair in women.

 - It penetrates to the base of the hair follicle to decrease the growth of new hair.